couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

-### System Event (0x5f) - Draft - subject to change
+### System Event (0x5f)

 Tells the consumer that the message contains a system event.
-The system event message encodes event information that relates to the users data, but is not necessarily something they can control.
+The system event message encodes event information that relates to the user's data, but is not necessarily something they directly control.

 The primary use-case for system events is collections, and thus the following system events can occur:

 * Collection creation.
 * Collection drop.
+* Collection flush (not yet supported).

-A system event always encodes in the extras the seqno of the event and an identifier for the event, the following identifiers are defined.
+A system event always encodes in the extras the seqno of the event and an identifier for the event, the following events are defined (values shown).

 * 0 - A collection has been created
 * 1 - A collection has been dropped
-* 2 - A collection has been flushed
+* 2 - A collection has been flushed (not yet supported)

-The different events then define an optional value, the encoding of which is listed in subsequent sections.
+Each event is free to define if a key or value is present, and the format of each.

 The request:
 * Must have extras
-* Must have key
+* May have key
 * May have value

-Extra looks like:
+Extra data for system event:

      Byte/     0       |       1       |       2       |       3       |
         /              |               |               |               |